BlackTruth/javascript/README.md

 - Push code to repo “Sum of Row”

+### _Homework №4_

+- Implement function that leads to the stack overflow issue

+- Implement function that can affect memory leak issue

+- Push code to repo “memory management”

+### _Homework №5_

+- Describe base class Entity that can store name​

+- Implement child classes Stuff, Box, User.
+Box can store some stuff[].
+Every box belongs to user​

+- Add example of usage of these classes, e.g., create some instances, display data related to them​

+- Push code to repo “user stuff”

 ### _Homework №6_

 - Given array of numbers is encrypted Russian phrase.
 Find most frequent letters in text.